y0014984/pps/README.md

     Use of <a href="https://github.com/acemod/ACE3/releases">ACE3</a> and <a href="https://github.com/michail-nikolaev/task-force-arma-3-radio/releases">TFAR</a> is optional. </strong></sup>
 </p>

 **PPS** my fist attempt of creating a mod for Arma 3.
 The main goal is to collect player statistics on client side and to send these statistics to the server side for persistent storage.
-The statistics are only collected in case of a running event, startet bei PPS admin in PPS interface, and if the client activated sending data in addon settings.
+The statistics are only collected in case of a running event, startet by PPS admin in PPS interface, and if the client activated sending data in addon settings.
 A normal player can only see his own statistics whereas the admin can see the statistics of all players.

 The project is entirely **open-source** and all contributions are welcome.
 Feel free to maintain your own custom version, so long as the changes you make are open to the public in accordance with the ([APL-SA](https://www.bistudio.com/community/licenses/arma-public-license-share-alike)).